AlivadTheImpala/school_vault/Basic Git Commands.md

 ```

 ## git commit
-git commit, will commit your changes, meaning
+git commit, will commit your changes, meaning you are creating a snapshot of your changes at a point in time.

 ![[Git Cheat Sheet.pdf]]